 How to Inspect, Clean, and Store Tie Down Straps

-With winter weather pretty much over (we hope!), it’s a good time to clean and inspect your tie down straps for wear and tear.
+No matter what time of year it is, it’s a good time to clean and inspect your tie down straps for wear and tear.
 Whether you use 1" ratchet straps to tie down a motorcycle in an enclosed trailer, or you’re a flatbed truck driver using 4" winch straps, it’s important to regularly inspect straps, clean them, and store properly when not in use.

 Not only will these best practices extend the working life of the strap, they can also be the difference between a safe trip and a disastrous haul.